google/travel-impact-model/README.md

     inaccuracies in the model implementation.
 *   **Dated versions**: Model datasets are recreated with refreshed input data but no change to the algorithms regularly.

+## Changelog

+### 1.5.1

+Adding a fleet-level source for seating configuration data.
+For airlines that don't file seating configuration information in flight schedules but use the same seating configuration for all their aircraft of a certain model, a fall back to the "Seats (Equipment Configuration) File" provided by OAG is performed.

+### 1.5.0

+Following recent discussions with academic and industry partners, we are adjusting the TIM to focus on CO2 emissions.
+While we strongly believe in including non-CO2 effects in the model long-term, the details of how and when to include these factors requires more input from our stakeholders as part of a governance model that’s in development.
+With this change, we are provisionally removing contrails effects from our CO2e estimates but will keep the labeling as “CO2e” in the model to ensure future compatibility.

+We believe CO2e factors are critical to include in the model, given the emphasis on them in the IPCC’s AR6 report.
+We want to make sure that when we do incorporate them into the model, we have a strong plan to account for time of day and regional variations in contrails’ warming impact.
+We are committed to providing consumers the most accurate information as they make informed choices about their travel options.

+We continue to invest into research and collaborate with leading scientists, NGOs, and partners to better incorporate contrails and other non-GHG impact into our model, and we look forward to sharing updates at a later date.

+### 1.4.0

+Initial public version of the Travel Impact Model.

 ## Limitations